A single seat jet engined research aircraft designed to investigate low and high-speed flight characteristics.

 De Havilland DH108 Swallow TG283 photographed with wing fences...

-Air to air photograph of De Havilland DH108 Swallow TG306 on 25th September 1946.
+Air to air photograph of De Havilland DH108 Swallow TG306 on 25...

 The second experimental aircraft (TG306) had flown on 24th July 1946 and was used for the high-speed flight trials.
-It featured a 45 degree swept wing, modified leading edge slats as well as a De Havilland Goblin 3 engine.
+It featured a 45 degree swept wing, modified leading edge slats as well as being fitted with a De Havilland Goblin 3 engine.

 Tragically, on 27th September 1946, the aircraft broke up in the air at high-speed, killing the pilot (and son of Company Founder) Geoffrey R de Havilland.
-The De Havilland Company and of course the family were devastated by the loss and whilst many found it difficult to continue, they forged ahead with the third and final prototype (VW120).
+Geoffrey 'Junior' was over Egypt Bay in the Thames Estuary, carrying out trials into handling characteristics when the aircraft suffered a catastrophic structural failure as it dived from 10,000ft at Mach 0.9.

-This variant, is instantly recognisable by its 'cleaned up' more streamlined nose and cockpit canopy, made its maiden flight on 24th July 1947 with John 'Cats Eyes' Cunningham at the controls.
+This variant, is instantly recognisable by its 'cleaned up', more streamlined nose and cockpit canopy, made its maiden flight on 24th July 1947 with John 'Cats Eyes' Cunningham at the controls.

 On 12th April 1948, the aircraft gained a world-speed record for a 100 km closed circuit flight at 605.23 mph.
 De Havilland Chief Test Pilot John Derry then went on to exceed Mach 1 in the aircraft on 6th September 1948, this being the first British-designed aircraft to ‘break the sound barrier’.

-The final chapter in the DH108 story was when the first aircaraft (TG283) was lost in a crash at Hartley Wintney on 1st May 1950, and in which Squadron Leader Eric Genders was killed whilst attempting to abandon the aircraft.
+The final chapter in the DH108 story was when the first aircraft (TG283) was lost in a crash at Hartley Wintney on 1st May 1950, and in which Squadron Leader Eric Genders was killed whilst attempting to abandon the aircraft.

 They were the very epitome of an era when great advances were made through those brave men who were 'pushing the envelope' and the only way to prove a theory was to try it!